dmoret85/openFoam_Manual/12_Debugging and Troubleshooting/Common_failure_modes.md

 4. Start with conservative turbulence and discretization models
 5. Monitor physically meaningful quantities

+These steps should be followed in order.
+Skipping directly to numerical tuning often obscures the true source of failure.
 Changes should be applied incrementally and evaluated independently.

 ---